 How does this affect employment?

-In order to guarantee compliance with security requirements, an employer can include security clearance clauses as a condition of employment in their employment offer letters and employment contracts.
-This means that a prospective employee will need to accept going through this security clearance process before they can start work.
+In order to guarantee compliance with security requirements, an employer can include security clearance clauses as a condition of employment in their offer of employment and employment contracts for new employees.
+This means that a prospective employee will need to accept going through this advanced background screening process before they can start work.
+The nature of employee screening should be clearly stated to job applicants during the hiring process as the results of the pre-employment checks will impact the employer's hiring decision.

 Employees who will have access to sensitive information as part of work conducted with or for the UK government will need to go through some form of security clearance.
 The level of vetting will depend on the nature of the work and the information they will have access to.
 Employers will need to apply for the security clearance via a sponsor in the government who has requested the project.
 Employers who collaborate frequently with the Government or are likely to in the future can include security clearance clauses in their offer letters and employment contracts.